Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-Guillain-Barre syndrome (GBS) is a disorder that results in inflammation and damage to the nerves in your body.
-This may cause mild symptoms such a muscle weakness, or more serious symptoms, such as paralysis.
+Guillain-Barre syndrome (GBS) is a rare condition that causes damage to nerves that control movement and your sense of touch.
+You may have mild symptoms, such as muscle weakness.
+You may have more serious symptoms, such as paralysis.

 WHILE YOU ARE HERE: